 IS MY DOG'S LEG BROKEN OR SPRAINED?

-Sometimes, what may meet the signs of a broken leg (especially when there is no visible trauma) could actually be a sprain.
-If your dog is still willing to put a little bit of weight on the leg, or is limping after a particularly active day but otherwise no injurious activities, you may want to keep an eye on it and see if the situation improves over a day or so.
+Sometimes, what may meet the signs of a broken leg (especially when there is no visible trauma or blood) could actually be a sprain.
+If your dog is still willing to put a little bit of weight on the leg, or is limping after a particularly active day, you may want to keep an eye on it and see if the situation improves over a day or so.
 It may be that your dog had a sprain/strain instead of a fracture.

 There are some key differences between a sprain and a broken leg but unfortunately, many of the signs look the same.
-Furthermore, sprains can also be serious, as sometimes they require surgery when there is a tear that cannot be treated with rest and a brace.
-Instead of attempting to self-diagnose, the only way to tell whether a dog has a sprain or a broken leg is to take the dog for a complete visual exam and x-rays at the veterinarian.
+Furthermore, sprains can also be serious, as sometimes they require surgery if there is a tear that cannot be treated with rest and a brace.
+Instead of attempting to self-diagnose your dogs injury, the only way to tell whether a dog has a sprain or a broken leg is to take the dog for a complete visual exam by a veterinarian.
+Your veterinarian can then determine if x-rays are needed.

 WHAT TO DO IF YOU THINK YOUR DOG HAS A BROKEN LEG